Governing Law Clause Guide for Contract Management

 For example, a California software company entering a licensing deal with a New York client may select California law because their intellectual property and legal teams are based there.
 That deliberate choice promotes predictability even if the customer operates elsewhere.
 The key is consistency—an organization that applies multiple governing laws across templates and exceptions increases its long-term risk exposure.

-Pro Tip: Use structured templates and automated drafting to ensure your governing law clauses remain consistent across jurisdictions and contract types.
+Pro Tip: Use ClearContract’s Contract Drafting templates so your governing law clauses stay consistent across jurisdictions and contract types — every time, automatically.

 Even small drafting mistakes can weaken a governing law clause.
 The most common pitfalls include leaving out a jurisdiction clause, using multiple laws without explaining how they interact, assuming mandatory local laws can be bypassed, and overcomplicating the wording.
-ClearContract’s AI contract review tools flag these issues automatically so legal teams catch inconsistencies before signature.
+ClearContract’s AI Contract Review checks every contract against your playbook and flags these issues automatically, so legal teams catch inconsistencies before signature.

 Key Takeaways